-The Fremont Sanitation District (FSD) is seeking qualified candidates for the position of Field Tech I in the Construction Department.
+The Fremont Sanitation District (FSD) is seeking qualified candidates for the position of Field Tech I in the Collections Department.
 Starting salary for this position is $21.82 per hour.

-The Field Tech I - Construction is an entry-level position within the Field Tech - Construction series.
-This position will work under the direct supervision of the Construction Crew Foreman to perform the repair, replacement, and installation of wastewater collection system infrastructure.
+The Field Tech I - Collections is an entry-level position within the Field Tech – Collections series.
+This position will work under the general supervision of the Collections Foreman to perform the maintenance, cleaning, televising, and inspection operations of the wastewater collection system, using all vehicles and equipment within the Collections department.

 Qualifications: